Could It Be Your Thyroid?

 Both an underactive and overactive thyroid gland can cause symptoms.
 If you are experiencing symptoms such as fatigue, depression or anxiety, changes in sleep, changes in weight . . .

-- Q What are effective treatments for an underactive thyroid?
+- Q What foods should I avoid if I have an underactive thyroid?

 - Q What foods should I eat if I have an underactive thyroid?